martinalupini/OBD-Neural-Network/README.md

 4. **Dataset Flexibility**: The network is designed to handle different types of tasks, including binary classification and regression.
 This flexibility allows the model to be applied to a wide range of problems, from predicting binary outcomes to estimating continuous values.

+5. **Activation Function Selection**: The network offers flexibility in choosing the activation function for the hidden layers, with options including ReLU, Tanh, and Sigmoid.
+This allows for tailored activation strategies depending on the specific characteristics of the dataset and the task at hand.
 ---
 Final project for the course **Optimization Methods for Big Data**, University of Rome Tor Vergata (Master's Degree in  Computer Engineering), September 2024.